Britney and Kevin: Chaotic

 Britney and Kevin: Chaotic is an American reality television series created and directed by Anthony E. Zuiker.
 Starring pop singer Britney Spears and her then-husband Kevin Federline, the five-episode series aired on UPN from May 17 to June 14, 2005.
 The series chronicles the couple's relationship from their courtship, engagement and wedding.

-A majority of the footage was originally shot for Spears' own reality series to document the European leg of The Onyx Hotel Tour in the spring of 2004.
-Spears fell and injured her left knee during the shooting of the music video for "Outrageous", causing the remainder of the tour and the series to be cancelled.
+A majority of the footage was originally shot for Spears' own reality series to document the European leg of the Onyx Hotel Tour in the spring of 2004.
+Spears fell and injured her left knee during the shooting of the music video for "Outrageous", causing the remainder of the tour to be cancelled.